braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/templates/onboarding.md

 ## Creating an onboarding flow

-When creating a drag-and-drop in-app message, select **Onboarding flow** for your template and select **Build message**.
+When creating a drag-and-drop in-app message, select **Onboarding flow** for your template, then select **Build message**.
 This template is supported for both mobile apps and web browsers.

 ![The in-app message editor with the onboarding flow template.][img1]